-Do I Need A Spotify Account For DistroKid?
+Do I Need A Spotify Account To Use DistroKid?

-You do not need a Spotify account for DistroKid.
+You do not need a Spotify account to use DistroKid to get your music on Spotify.
 To use DistroKid to get your music on streaming services like Spotify and Apple Music, you only need a DistroKid account.

 If you do not currently have a DistroKid account, you can click here to save 7% on your first year with DistroKid.

 Once you have a DistroKid account, you can submit your music to Spotify, and easily create your verified Spotify artist account by visiting this page in the DistroKid dashboard: https://distrokid.com/spotify/

 However, it is important to note that a verified Spotify account is not the same thing as a standard Spotify account.
 DistroKid will not create a free or premium Spotify account for listening to music on Spotify for you.